How to Set Life Goals That Actually Stick

 1. Roots (Values): Identify your top 3-5 core values using the exercise from Step 1.
 These don’t change often and serve as the anchor for everything above.

-2. Trunk (Identity Statements): Write one identity statement per priority domain.
+2. Trunk (Identity Statements): Write one identity statement per priority area.
 Format: “I am becoming someone who [description that embodies value].”
 This identity layer bridges what you care about and what you do.

 3. Branches (12-Month Goals): Set one specific, measurable goal per identity statement.
 Each goal should be something that, if achieved, would confirm the identity.
 Use approach framing (“I will build a consistent exercise practice”) rather than avoidance framing (“I will stop being sedentary”).
 A large-scale study on New Year’s resolutions found that approach-oriented goals were significantly more successful than avoidance-oriented goals [5].

 Goal Persistence is the sustained pursuit of a goal over time, including the ability to resist urges to quit, recognize opportunities for pursuit, and return to the goal after disruptions.
-Holding and colleagues describe goal persistence as a three-component cycle rather than a single act of willpower [9].
+Goal persistence is best understood as a three-component cycle rather than a single act of willpower: resisting urges to quit, recognizing opportunities for pursuit, and returning after disruptions.

-“Immediate rewards were a stronger predictor of actual persistence in a new activity than were delayed rewards.” — Woolley & Fishbach, 2017 [8]
+“…the presence of immediate rewards is a stronger predictor of persistence in goal-related activities than the presence of delayed rewards.”
+(Woolley & Fishbach, 2017 [4])

-Here’s what the Roots-to-Branches Method looks like for one life domain:
+Here’s what the full sequence looks like for one life area:

 Root (Value)Vitality, physical strength